-The primary management governance body for climate change risk is the ERMC which reports to the BRC.
-However, all levels of governance have responsibilities for risks arising from climate change with the ERMC's core sub-committees responsible for managing risks across the core risk types (credit, market, operational risk, reputational).
+Both the BRC and ERMC receive a climate change risk update twice a year.
+Climate risk updates are reported to the Board through the summarised reports provided by the BRC following each of their meetings.
+Additionally, climate matters may also be included in the standing reports provided to the Board by the Executives, chiefly the CEO, CFO, and CRO, thereby ensuring a comprehensive climate risk management review at the Board level.
+However, all levels of governance have responsibilities for risks arising from climate change with the ERMC's core sub-committees responsible for managing risks across the core risk types from a second line perspective (credit, market, strategic, operational, and reputational risk).